Scarzard/RTS_Balancing/docs/README.md

 ### Make machine driven units more resilient

-ty making enemy units that the game itself controls, it makes the player thing that they are more intelligent that they actually are.
+By making enemy units that the game itself controls, it makes the player thing that they are more intelligent that they actually are.
 This sensation is achieved because he feels challenged when facing tougher enemies, therefore, he needs to build and think strategies that can work against units that have more HP and damage.
 The process of making the player come up with a strategy indirectly makes him think that the AI is harder to deal with.

 ### Make the AI have different personalities